ngusya/alx-system_engineering-devops/0x01-shell_permissions/README.md

   *id -un, --name    Prints the effective username of the current user\
   *id -gn            Prints all the groups the current user is part of\

-  *sudo chown betty hello  Changes the owner of the file hello to the user betty
+  *sudo chown betty hello  Changes the owner of the file hello to the user betty\

+  *touch hello       Creates an empty file called hello\